 What is Pilates?

-Additionally, most participants note an improvement in posture and overall well-being.
+In addition, most participants note an improvement in posture and overall well-being.
 The focus is on improving core strength to help support bones and muscle as well as teaching awareness of movements that may stress the spine.
 It is a well-known fact that improvement of abdominal strength decreases the risk of injury to the low back and can help with lower back pain.

 Is Pilates For Me?